NicholasARossi/NicholasARossi.github.io/_posts/2020-11-13-TrainingRegressionUncertainty.md

 All in all, leveraging both **dimensionality reduction** along with a more **large data** enables us to recover the nonlinear relationships between mean and uncertainty of the output variable.

-### Training uncertainty regression  models on real data
+### Training Uncertainty Regression  Models on Real Data

 It's fun enough to train models on data that is designed to show off uncertainty quantification - but what happens when we use more realistic data-sets?
 Leveraging our uncertainty quantification models with dimensionality reduction as above on the canonical **boston housing data-set** we see the methods generally hold up.